TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 #### Showing all legislators in a zip code

 The gem comes equipped with some vague example documentation.
-The documentation is also available online with their [source code](https://github.com/google/google-api-ruby-client).
+The documentation is also available online with their [source code for `goggle-api-ruby-client`](https://github.com/google/google-api-ruby-client).

 Reading through the documentation on how to set up and use the google-api-client gem, we find that we need to perform the following steps: